-- 1. This contract, together with the attachments listed herein, contains the entire agreement of the parties and no statements, promises or inducements made by either party, or agents of either party, that are not contained in such written Contract shall be valid or binding.
+- 1. This Contract, together with the attachments listed herein, contains the entire agreement of the parties and no statements, promises or inducements made by either party, or agents of either party, that are not contained in such written Contract shall be valid or binding.
 This Contract, except as described in Section I.K.2 below, cannot be enlarged, modified or altered except upon written agreement signed by all parties to this contract.
-Only the Administrator, his successor, his designated representative, or the Board of Land Commissioners, is authorized to enter into such modification on behalf of the State. - 2.
-To protect cultural or natural resources the State may modify provisions of the Contract without prior agreement by the Purchaser.
-If such modifications occur the State will provide equitable compensation to the Purchaser for those modifications. - L. EQUAL EMPLOYMENT OPPORTUNITY: Pursuant to Section 49-3-207, MCA, any hiring by the Purchaser under this agreement must be based on merit and qualifications and there must be no discrimination based on race, color, religion, creed, political ideas, sex, age, marital status, physical or mental disability, or national origin by any person performing this Contract.
+Only the Administrator, his successor, or his designated representative is authorized to enter into such modification on behalf of the State. - 2.
+To protect cultural or natural resources the State may modify provisions of the Contract without prior agreement by the Purchaser. - L. EQUAL EMPLOYMENT OPPORTUNITY: Pursuant to Section 49-3-207, MCA, any hiring by the Purchaser under this agreement must be on the basis of merit and qualifications and there must be no discrimination on the basis of race, color, religious creed, political ideas, sex, marital status, physical or mental handicap, national origin or ancestry by any person performing this Contract.